Subsidiary vs. Branch Office in Russia - 2021 Guide

 Our Russian lawyers can offer more information on the characteristics of subsidiary companies.

-What are the requirements for opening a subsidiary in Russia?
+What are the requirements for opening a subsidiary in Russia in 2021?

 The subsidiary is a company in which the majority shareholding votes belong to the foreign entity, usually called parent-company.
 The major advantage the subsidiary has is that the liability of the shareholders is limited to their capital contributions.